 Genelia D' Souza on “Chance Pe Dance”, releasing this Friday

-Even off screen, Genelia chooses to remain a “normal” girl.
-“I don't feel like a celebrity.
-I go to my gym from home, walking,” she says.RANA SIDDIQUI ZAMAN
+Even beyond the screen, Genelia chooses to remain a “normal” girl.
+“I don't feel big.
+I go to my gym from my home, walking,” she says while Ken adds quickly, “And I have to follow her to avoid incorrigible fans!”RANA SIDDIQUI ZAMAN